Yakumwamba/Yakumwamba/README.md

 I am currently a software engineer at Resync.io and have been working with React, TypeScript and JavaScript in building pixel-perfect designs for the past two years.
 I have also worked with Python, MongoDB,  and other backend technologies.
 I am interested in creating performant and accessible user interfaces.
 My goal is to write code that is easy to read and maintain.

-You can find some of my open source projects on GitHub: <link to your github repo>.
+You can find some of my open source projects on GitHub: https://github.com/Yakumwamba/google_webrtc_svelte.

 💬 Ask me about open source, Web3, React, TypeScript and Javascript.